mmmarinho/mmmarinho.github.io/_pages/cv.md

 * Graduate Research Student in Mechanical Engineering, The University of Tokyo, 2015
 * Graduate Visiting Scholar, Johns Hopkins University, 2017
 * **Ph.D in Mechanical Engineering, The University of Tokyo, 2018**
-* Post doctoral researcher, The University of Tokyo, 2018
+* Postdoctoral researcher, The University of Tokyo, 2018
 * **Assistant Professor, Department of Mechanical Engineering, The University of Tokyo, 2019**

 Research grants